The Feast or Famine cycle is among the top challenges for entrepreneurs and small business owners.

 Take Action:: What is the engage step you want people to take in your business?
 This becomes the primary Call to Action in your marketing.

-The key is consistency – and that’s where many struggle.
+The key is consistency, which is where many struggle.

 What is your nurture marketing strategy?
 This could be as simple as::